turingschool/curriculum/source/projects/flashcards.markdown

 ```
 What is 5 + 5?,10
-What is Rachel's favorite animal?,red panda
+What is the capital of Alaska?,Juneau
-What is Mike's middle name?,nobody knows
+What color is the ocean?,blue
-What cardboard cutout lives at Turing?,Justin bieber
+What is street is Turing on?,Blake
 ```

 Then we should be able to do this: